punitkmryh/Apache-Spark-3-Spark-Programming-in-Python-for-Beginners/Understanding Big Data and Data Lake.md

 ---

 ## **Spark Programming Course Introduction**
-Below is a breakdown of the agenda points and a more detailed documentation for each section of Spark Programming course introduction
+Welcome to the Spark Programming course, where we unravel the intricacies of data processing, tackle big data challenges, and navigate the powerful realm of Apache Spark.
+This post serves as your guide through the course agenda, offering a sneak peek into what each segment entails.Below is a breakdown of the agenda points and a more detailed documentation for each section of Spark Programming course introduction
 ### **Agenda Points:**

 1. **Introduction to Data Processing and Big Data Problems:**